BeanstalkFarms/Beanstalk-Landing/content/posts/spilling-the-beans-ch-1.md

 date: 2022-03-20T23:32:49.272Z
 author: Dalteco
-description: Spilling the Beans is a series where Beanstalk community members discuss their backgrounds, how they first got Bean-pilled, and their preferred Bean yield strategies.
+description: Spilling the Beans is a series where Beanstalk community members discuss how they first got Bean-pilled, and their preferred Bean yield strategies.
 image: /assets/uploads/spillingthebeans_1_mod.png
 ---
 Welcome to the first volume of Spilling the Beans, where members of the [Beanstalk](https://bean.money/) community spill the Beans on their backgrounds, how they first got Bean-pilled, and their preferred Bean yield strategies.